 Value in a paper is not “here is what my paper will be about” (2).
 It is “here’s what my paper will argue”.
 (3)

 “We are going to talk about democracy” VS “We are going to argue that democracy eventually crumbles on itself”.

-These are different.
-The argument is obviously, much more interesting because it could change how people think about the world.
+These are different discussions.
+The argument is obviously, much more interesting because it could change how people think about democracy.

 In academic writing, 95% of papers begin by telling the readers what question the writer has that will be answered.
 (1)

 1 makes space for the reader.
 2 does not make any space for the reader.
 The reader has no role.

 “Ideas” and “concepts” are words with no value.
 You can’t do anything with them.
 However, “tool” is a word with a lot of value, because a tool has a purpose and a function.
 You can do stuff with tools.